wojtasskorcz/play-pools-tuning/README.md

 Second test: blocking requests

 The need for scaling up a thread pool rarely arises in case of CPU-heavy requests (unless we upgrade the underlying hardware).
 On the other hand, it may well be the case for thread pools designed for handling blocking operations if a downstream web service or database get upgraded and suddenly can handle more load.
-Let's consider this scenario in this test [link to WsSimulation].
+Let's consider this scenario in the test defined in [WsSimulation](https://github.com/wojtasskorcz/play-pools-tuning/blob/master/gatling-test/src/test/scala/wojtek/loadtest/LocalSimulation.scala#L14).

 [response times chart]